 Lightweight distraction-free writing software has its place, but here we’re looking for fully-featured word processors with support for templates, advanced formatting, and compatibility with Microsoft file formats.
 You could switch to any of these programs today and begin working immediately.

-The best free alternative to Word, with a smart interface and cloud backup
+The best free alternative to Word, with built-in cloud backup

-WPS Office Writer's slick design is very similar to the current version of Microsoft Word, with a ribbon interface and almost identical icons.
-If you like using Office 2007 or later, the move to WPS Writer will be pretty much seamless.
+WPS Office Free's word processing component, Writer, has a slick design very similar to the current version of Microsoft Word.
+It features a ribbon interface and almost identical icons.
+If you like using Office 2007 or later, the move will be pretty much seamless.

 There's tabbed browsing for multiple documents (a feature not found in Word, but one we love), and WPS Office Writer can open pretty much any text document format you can throw at it.
 It has its own proprietary file format (WPS), but new documents default to Microsoft’s DOCX format for convenient sharing with Word users.